alkelaun/piholedatadisplay/README.md

 write in the `pihole-FTL.db`, however it currently can.
 (Honestly I have no idea how `router.py` works)
 2. I can not filter by date.
 I attempted to install `https://github.com/silentsokolov/django-admin-rangefilter`.
-However, I couldn't get it to place nice with timestamps, or my converted time.
+However, I couldn't get it to place nice with timestamps or my converted time.